Structure of the Book

 - "A Nation in Transition" – The second section, Chapters 15:22 – 18:27, is a transition unit which describes the short period when the nation is already free, but has not yet covenantally bound itself to God.
 It describes the people's first challenges on the road to nationhood.

 - "Servants of Hashem" – The last section, Chapters 19:1 – 40:38, speaks of the nation's spiritual redemption and their entering into a covenantal relationship with Hashem.2

-This division is based on the above thematic issues, the different settings of each unit,3 and the varying protagonists highlighted in each section.4 The Song of the Sea (Chapter 15) serves as a further literary marker, festively closing the first unit and separating the prose accounts which surround it.
+This division is based on the above thematic issues, the different settings of each unit,3 and the varying protagonists highlighted in each section.4 The Song of the Sea (Chapter 15) serves as a further literary marker, festively closing the first unit and dividing between the prose accounts which surround it.
 For elaboration on the book's structure and further subdivisions of each of its sections, see Structure – Sefer Shemot.

 Names of the Book

 Several titles have been given to the book:

 - The name "וְאֵלֶּה שְׁמוֹת" is derived from the opening words of the book, and dates back to antiquity.5